twogg-git/docker-nginx/README.md

 ### Running an image

-In order to run this image, we first build it :
+In order to run this image, go to the folder with the Dockerfile then build it:

 ```sh
 $ docker build -t my-nginx .